Pugh Rogefeldt: Musical career

 Rogefeldt made his breakthrough in the late 1960s with albums such as Ja, dä ä dä and Pughish.
 Unlike most other Swedish pop musicians who wanted to achieve international success, he sang in Swedish.
 One song which is commonly associated with Rogefeldt is "Små lätta moln".
 Other major hits include "Här kommer natten", "Föräldralåten", "Hog Farm", "Dinga Linga Lena" and "Stockholm".
 In the 1970s, he toured with this band Rainrock, together with Ola Magnell and Janne Lucas Persson.
 A live double LP was released from this tour, entitled Ett steg till.

+Rogefeldt was passionate about Old Norse religion and developed a personal outlook where the god Thor was particularly important to him.
+He said rock music and Old Norse religion share central attributes and sought to fuse them together on the album Hammarhjärta (1985).